-The first day was overshadowed by tree incidents.
-First, in the morning the discussion about the participation of parties from non-nation states.
+The first day was overshadowed by three incidents.
+The morning began with a discussion about the participation of parties from non-nation states.
 The only such party present and accepted where the Catalan.
 Therefore this discussion was moot and mostly perceived as an unwarranted provocation and the respective motion was promptly rejected.